C++ Core Guidelines: To Switch or not to Switch, that is the Question

 }

 The implementation of the functions withDefault and withoutDefaultGood are expressive enough.
-A maintainer of the function knows because of the comment (1) that there is no default case for this switch statement.
-Compare the function withoutDefaultGood and withoutDefaultBad from an maintenance point of view.
-Do you know, if the implementer of the function withoutDefaultBad forgot the default case or if the enumerator's Message::error and Message::fatal were later added?
+A maintainer of the function knows because of comment (1) that there is no default case for this switch statement.
+Compare the function withoutDefaultGood and withoutDefaultBad from a maintenance point of view.
+Do you know if the function implementer withoutDefaultBad forgot the default case or if the enumerator’s Message::error and Message::fatal were later added?
 At least, you have to study the source code or ask the original authors, if possible.

 switch

-I mentioned already, that I had in my last seminar an intensive discussion about switch statements in C/C++.
+I mentioned already that I had in my last seminar an intensive discussion about switch statements in C/C++.
 I forget to mention.
 It gave a Python seminar.
 Python has no switch statement.
-There is still a life after the switch statement in Python and maybe in C++.
-What is called in Python a dictionary, is typically coined hashtable, or unordered associative container in C++.
-We have it since C++11.
-The official name is std::unordered_map and it guarantees constant amortised time.
+There is still life after the switch statement in Python and maybe in C++.
+What is called in Python, a dictionary is typically coined hashtable or unordered associative container in C++.
+We have had it since C++11.
+The official name is std::unordered_map, and it guarantees constant amortized time.
 This means independent of the size of std::unordered_map you get your answer at the same time.

-My key takeaway is that an std::unordered_map is not only a data structure.
-An std::unordered_map is also a control structure for simulating a switch statement.
+My key takeaway is that a std::unordered_map is not only a data structure.
+A std::unordered_map is also a control structure for simulating a switch statement.
 This technique is called dispatch table.
-I already wrote a post about it: Functional in C++11 and C++14: Dispatch Table und Generic Lambdas.
+I already wrote a post about Functional in C++11 and C++14: Dispatch Table und Generic Lambdas.

 To prove my point, I will implement the program switch.cpp one more by using an std::unoredered_map.
-For simplicity reason, I will use a global hash table.
+For simplicity reasons, I will use a global hash table.

 // switchDict.cpp